 How can you teach what you don’t know?
 Allow teens to use the solution manual so they can teach themselves.

 The easiest way to be successful with any subject is to memorize and master the vocabulary.
 Teaching the vocabulary is critical for academic success, not to memorize facts, but to learn the ideas each word represents.
-Even knowing that a “pistil” is part of a flower and not part of a cell can help you understand as you are reading the biology book.
+Even knowing that a “pistil” is part of a flower and not part of a cell can help your child understand as they are reading the biology book.
 About 80% of comprehending academic textbooks is dependent upon understanding academic vocabulary.
 It’s not as hard as it sounds.
-Just make a list of the words that are unfamiliar and review them each morning.
-By the end of the week, it’s surprising how many you will know based on simple repetition alone.
+Have your child make a list of the words that are unfamiliar and review them each morning.
+By the end of the week, it’s surprising how many they will know based on simple repetition alone.

 Donna Young’s website has excellent resources for science vocabulary, complete with ready-made lists for you (for example, see Donna Young’s Apologia Biology Resources).
-Learning how to master the vocabulary will prepare your children to succeed in college and career.
-No matter where they go in the future, whether in college classes or on the job, learning the vocabulary is a key to getting ahead.
+Learning how to master the vocabulary will prepare your child to succeed in college and career.
+No matter where they go in the future, whether college or on the job, learning the vocabulary is a key to getting ahead.

 Make it easier to learn homeschool science.
 Review vocabulary words daily to increase understanding.

 Generally speaking, colleges want at least one high school science to include a lab.
 As the instructor, facilitating a lab means making sure your children don’t stab each other in biology, blow something up in chemistry, or jump off a building in physics.
 Beyond ensuring safety, there is no national definition about what a lab science requires.
 The US House of Representatives Committee on Science and Technology formed the Subcommittee on Research and Science Education that issued a report about high school lab science.
 They concluded that there is no consistent definition of “high school lab science.”